 "Trump’s awards are newsworthy for their attack on the press, but cast further doubt on our collective capacity to discuss solutions to a specific form of misinformation, while further exacerbating the climate of confusion and distrust in journalism," said Daniel Funke of The Poynter Institute.

-The Washington Postran a fact check on Trump's claims about the "winning" stories, pointing out that while they were indeed errors, they were subsequently corrected and in some cases resulted in disciplinary actions.
+The Washington Postran a fact check on Trump's claims about the "winning" stories, pointing out that while there were indeed errors, they were subsequently corrected and in some cases resulted in disciplinary actions.

 "2017 has been a year of unrelenting bias, unfair news coverage and even downright fake news, the President tweeted in pointing to the result on gop.com, but then added:

 Despite some very corrupt and dishonest media coverage, there are many great reporters I respect and lots of GOOD NEWS for the American people to be proud of!

 — Donald J. Trump (@realDonaldTrump) January 18, 2018